 The leader smiled.
-Black gaps made his teeth seem all the more uneven.
+Black gaps made his teeth seem more uneven.
 “Not until this fat pig is dead,” he spat.

 “We need a bow,” one man said.

 “Then go back to the camp and get one,” the leader raged.
-The man didn’t need further urging, and ran off between the trees, disappearing in an instant in the growing gloom.
+The man did not need further urging, and ran off between the trees, disappearing in an instant in the growing gloom.